Whether your cruise is just three nights long or you will be spending a week or more on board the ship, every minute matters.

 Once you pick your cabin, you can begin learning your way around the ship even if your cruise is weeks or months away.
 Take advantage of online deck plans, photo galleries, and virtual tours to get a sense of how to get around.
 You can track the easiest routes, note landmarks, and otherwise get familiar with your ship well before you’re onboard.

 Even if you have booked a guarantee cabin category and don’t have an exact cabin assignment, you can still learn the major routes from one end of the ship to the other as well as where key features of the ship – lounges, dining areas, pools, etc. – are located.

 Cruise ships are designed with helpful features to help passengers find their way around with ease.
 You may be given a map of the ship on embarkation day, and you should keep it with you for instant reference.

-There are often deck plans near elevators, and there should be an emergency map or even full deck plans on the back of your cabin door.
-Hallways are often labeled with arrows and other signage to help you instantly see which way is fore and aft, and public areas will have more signs to note the direction of lounges, clubs, shops, casinos and other features.
+There are often deck plans near elevators or major stairways, and there should be an emergency map or even full deck plans on the back of your cabin door.
+Hallways are often labeled with arrows and other signage to help you instantly see which way is fore and aft, and public areas will have more signs to note the direction of lounges, clubs, shops, casinos, and other features.
 Use these signs liberally and even if you get turned around, you won’t be lost for long.

 Learn the Landmarks

 Every cruise ship has key features that make great landmarks for finding your way around.
 Get familiar with the grand staircase or main atrium, casino, lobby desks, photo gallery, or your favorite café to orient yourself around the ship.